dfurtado/dataclass-csv/README.md

     created_at: datetime
 ```

-If you need a specific field to accept white spaces, you can set the property `accept_whitespaces` in the field's metadata, like so:
+If you need a specific field to accept white spaces, you can set the property `accept_whitespaces` in the field's metadata:

 ```python
 @dataclass